 \section{Abstract}

 Given a fixed graph $H$ that embeds in a surface $\Sigma$, what is the maximum number of copies of $H$ in an $n$-vertex graph $G$ that embeds in $\Sigma$?
 We show that the answer is $\Theta(n^{f(H)})$, where $f(H)$ is a graph invariant called the `flap-number' of $H$, which is independent of $\Sigma$.
 This simultaneously answers two open problems posed by Eppstein (1993).
-When $H$ is a complete graph we give more precise answers.
+The same proof also answers the question for minor-closed classes.
+That is, if $H$ is a $K_{3,t}$ minor-free graph, then the maximum number of copies of $H$ in an $n$-vertex $K_{3,t}$ minor-free graph $G$ is $\Theta(n^{f'(H)})$, where $f'(H)$ is a graph invariant closely related to the flap-number of $H$.
+Finally, when $H$ is a complete graph we give more precise answers.